jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

 ### 98 Regulations relating to harm prevention and minimisation
 (1) The Governor-General may, by Order in Council, make regulations for all or any of the following purposes:
+  (a) restricting or prohibiting inducements to engage in betting:
+  (b) regulating the intensity of betting using any online betting system provided by TAB NZ, including (without limitation)—
+    (i) regulating the frequency at which successive bets may be placed:
-  (a) prescribing requirements for the design, layout, and furnishing of a TAB venue:
+    (ii) prescribing requirements for setting spending limits on bets made with TAB NZ:
+    (iii) prescribing time restrictions on the availability of betting products generally or in relation to any specified class of persons:
+    (iv) prescribing processes or procedures in relation to any person who has identified themselves to TAB NZ or a TAB operator as being a problem gambler:
-  (b) prescribing the information or messages that TAB NZ must provide to persons about racing betting and sports betting at the venue:
+  (c) prescribing the information or messages that TAB NZ must provide to people about betting:
-  (c) prescribing codes requiring the advertising of racing betting, sports betting, racecourses, and TAB venues to be responsible:
+  (d) prescribing the use of pre-commitment, player tracking, or other harm-minimisation devices, technology, or systems in or associated with betting:
+  (e) prescribing requirements relating to customer verification by TAB NZ, including the information that is to be provided to or obtained by TAB NZ for the purposes of identifying and verifying persons seeking to place bets with TAB NZ:
-  (d) requiring TAB NZ to provide problem gambling awareness training for employees involved in supervising racing betting and sports betting at TAB venues:
+  (f) requiring TAB NZ to provide problem gambling awareness training for employees involved in supervising betting, including (without limitation) at TAB venues:
+  (g) prescribing codes requiring the advertising of betting, racecourses, and TAB venues to be responsible:
+  (h) prescribing requirements for the design, layout, and furnishing of TAB venues:
-  (e) prescribing systems or processes ancillary to racing betting and sports betting, including the availability of automatic teller machines at a TAB venue:
+  (i) prescribing systems or processes ancillary to betting, including (without limitation) the availability of automatic teller machines at TAB venues:
+  (j) restricting any specified means of payment for a bet with TAB NZ (for example, payment by credit or debit card):
-  (f) prescribing any other requirements relating to harm prevention or minimisation.
+  (k) prescribing any other requirements relating to harm prevention or minimisation in respect of betting.
 (2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### 98A Regulations relating to consumer protection
+(1) The Governor-General may, by Order in Council, make regulations for all or any of the following purposes:
+  (a) prescribing processes or procedures to ensure that persons participating in betting receive adequate consumer protection:
+  (b) specifying the circumstances in which TAB NZ or a TAB operator may limit or exclude a person from participating in betting, including (without limitation) the circumstances in which TAB NZ or a TAB operator may refuse to accept all or any part of a bet, for example, if the individual seeking to make the bet—
+    (i) has been identified as a problem gambler:
+    (ii) has previously been convicted of a specified offence:
+    (iii) has engaged in, or is engaging in, any behaviour that poses a threat to the safety of TAB NZ staff or is harassing, intimidating, or causing serious emotional distress to TAB NZ staff:
+  (c) requiring TAB NZ or a TAB operator to provide specified information to an individual whose bet has been refused:
+  (d) prescribing matters relating to the conduct and operation of betting by TAB NZ, including (without limitation)—
+    (i) specifying minimum bet limits:
+    (ii) specifying the maximum hold that TAB NZ may take from bets:
+    (iii) prescribing requirements relating to the odds that may be offered by TAB NZ:
+    (iv) prescribing requirements relating to the range of betting products, or services relating to betting, that may be offered by TAB NZ:
+    (v) imposing duties on, or prescribing requirements relating to, TAB NZ honouring or cancelling bets:
+  (e) prescribing information that TAB NZ must make publicly available to consumers:
+  (f) providing for, or setting out, a complaints and disputes resolution process in relation to bets made with TAB NZ.
+(2) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 99 Regulations relating to admission to and exclusion from TAB venues
 (1) The Governor-General may, by Order in Council, make regulations controlling or prohibiting admission to TAB venues.